Key Takeaways

 Adding advanced models to this fragile foundation merely creates a smarter failure.
 The system still lacks the structural ability to reason through operational changes autonomously.

 Effective AI for process automation must understand the intent behind the workflow rather than blindly following developer coordinates.
-If you are comparing paradigms, read intelligent automation vs RPA and our process automation guide for how orchestration and execution differ.
+If you are comparing paradigms, read intelligent automation vs RPA, how to replace RPA with AI agents, and our process automation guide for how orchestration and execution differ.

 A New Architecture for AI for Process Automation